anon767/AgentSAST/README.md

 | `openai` | GPT-4o | text-embedding-3-small | Uses `OPENAI_API_KEY` env or `--api-key`. |
 | `local` | Any model via Ollama/vLLM/llama.cpp | nomic-embed-text or similar | Connects to OpenAI-compatible API at localhost. |

-You can mix providers — for example, use OpenAI for the LLM and a local model for embeddings:
+You can mix providers, for example, use OpenAI for the LLM and a local model for embeddings:

 ```bash
 sast-agent scan /path/to/repo -p openai --embedding-provider local --embedding-model nomic-embed-text